How To Treat Skin Burns From Hot Water | Quick Relief Guide

 Not all hot water burns can be managed safely at home.
 Professional medical evaluation is necessary if:

-• The burn covers a large surface area (>10% body surface).
+• The burn covers a large surface area.

-• The burn involves sensitive regions such as face, hands, feet, groin, or major joints where mobility could be compromised later on.
+• The burn involves sensitive regions such as the face, hands, feet, groin, buttocks, or major joints.

-• Burns show signs of infection including spreading redness/pain/pus production along with fever above 101°F (38°C).
+• Burns show signs of infection including spreading redness, worsening pain, pus, or fever.

 Key Takeaways: How To Treat Skin Burns From Hot Water

-Cool the burn immediately with running water for 10 minutes.
+Cool the burn immediately with running water for at least 10 minutes, and ideally closer to 20 minutes when possible.

 Avoid using ice as it can damage the skin further.